PranabNandy/BeagleBone-Black-Platform-Bring-Up/Linux-Device-Driver/1_Basic_Hello_World/README.md

 - When you write a module separately (which is not approved and may be buggy), build and link it against the running kernel, then its called as **out of the tree module**.
 - Modules are built using **"kbuild"** which is the build system used by the Linux kernel.
 - Modules must use **"kbuild"** to stay compatible with changes in the build infrastructure and to pick up the right flags to GCC.
-- To build external modules, **you must have a prebuilt kernel source available** that contains the configuration and header files used in the build. ([The Third Stage: Generate Linux Image](https://github.com/nghiaphamsg/BeagleBone_Black_Embedded/tree/master/02_Gerenate_UBoot_RFS))
+- To build external modules, **you must have a prebuilt kernel source available** that contains the configuration and header files used in the build.

 ### 2.1.1 Out of tree module